PhilSports Stadium stampede: Background

-On February 4, 2006, about 30,000 people had gathered outside the PhilSports Stadium to participate in the first anniversary episode of ABS-CBN early afternoon television game show, Wowowee.
-It was scheduled at 1 pm.
+On February 4, 2006, about 30,000 people had gathered outside the PhilSports Stadium to participate in the first anniversary episode of ABS-CBN early afternoon television game show, Wowowee scheduled at 1 pm.
 The football stadium was supposed to be the viewing area of people who were not able to enter the basketball arena, where the program was to be staged.
 The size of the crowd was significantly larger than the usual 5,000 who attended previous recordings which were held at ABS-CBN studios.

 It was the show's first anniversary event, and there were prizes awaiting to be offered including jeepneys, taxis and a top prize of one million pesos.
-According to a Philippine Daily Inquirer report, most of the victims were from the poorest parts of the Metro Manila and nearby provinces, generally jobless and attracted by the show's promise of instant wealth.
+According to a Philippine Daily Inquirer report, most of the victims were from the poorest parts of Metro Manila and nearby provinces, generally jobless and attracted by the show's promise of instant wealth.

 Crowd crush

-At about 6:00am., organizers of the show began handing out tickets to people in the crowd, many of whom had been camping outside the stadium for days to acquire them.
+At about 6:00 am., organizers of the show began handing out tickets to people in the crowd, many of whom had been camping outside the stadium for days to acquire them.
 Overhearing the news, people started trying to get ahead of the queue and became agitated.
 As people in front of the line were given entrance to the stadium, the crowds became more impatient and started pushing forward and shoving, prompting security guards to panic and shut the entrance gates.
 Witnesses and several survivors reported that the crush began when the already impatient crowd continued pushing and shoving, causing one of the barriers used to keep people in queue to collapse.

-Coincidentally, the gates happened to be on a sloped driveway and when security guards tried to seal the gates further and calm the crowd, the crowd continued pushing and shoving as well as shaking the gates until they were forced open.
+Coincidentally, the gates happened to be on a sloped driveway and when security guards tried to seal the gates further and calm the crowd, the latter continued pushing and shoving as well as shaking the gates until they were forced open.
 After the gates eventually gave way, people at the front collapsed from exhaustion while others behind them stumbled.
 The sloped driveway contributed to the worsening of the crush.

-As a result of the tragedy, the network temporarily canceled the show and indefinitely postponed the anniversary presentation.
+As a result of the incident, the network ended the show's first iteration and indefinitely postponed the anniversary presentation.